FenyoLab/L1EM/README.md

 ```
 bash generate_L1EM_fasta_and_index.sh /fullpathto/hg38.fa
 ```
+This should be done inside the L1EM directory

 ### Executing the L1-EM pipeline
 You will need a bam file with strand specific paired end read alignments to hg38.
-You can use any aligner, but make sure that all reads from the original fastq files are present trimming is okay, but filtering reads will potentially break the pipeline.
+You can use any aligner, but make sure that all reads from the original fastq files are present trimming should be okay, but is tested.
+Filtering reads will potentially break the pipeline.

 First move to an empty directory and then execute the shell script:
 ```